Welcome to Lesson 7 of the self-guided onboarding program!

 - When appropriate, use question types such as Pass/Fail/NA or Single & Multi-Select to make employee errors less likely.

-Homework: Before proceeding to the next tour start to build or add from our library your "Launch" forms, the handful of most frequently used forms that you plan to roll out first to your employees.
+Homework: Before proceeding to the next lesson start to build or add from our library your "Launch" forms, the handful of most frequently used forms that you plan to roll out first to your employees.